Monument of the Great October Revolution

-Monument of the Great October Revolution was a Soviet monument that was located on the October Revolution Square from 1977–1991 (now Independence Square) in Kiev, at the time the capital of the Ukrainian SSR as part of the Soviet Union).
+Monument of the Great October Revolution was a Soviet monument that was located on the October Revolution Square from 1977–1991 (now Independence Square) in Kiev, at the time the capital of the Ukrainian Soviet Socialist Republic as part of the Soviet Union.
+It was removed in 1991 as part of the decommunisation of Ukraine following independence.

 Description

 The monument had a form of a granite pylon with a figure of Vladimir Lenin out of red granite (8.9 m).
 In front of the pylon there were four bronze figures of male and female workers, peasant and sailor, each 5.25 m in height.
 The whole composition was located on a granite stylobate.